Ibn Baz: Personal life

-His wives and children lived in the Shumaysi neighbourhood of Riyadh in "a little cluster of modern two-story buildings".
+His wives and children lived in the Shumaysi neighbourhood of Riyadh in a little cluster of modern two-story buildings.
 Like all senior Saudi clerics, his home was a gift from a wealthy benefactor or a religious foundation for his distinguished religious work.

 Death

-On Thursday morning, 13 May 1999, Ibn Bāz died at the age of 86.
+On Thursday morning, 13 May 1999, Ibn Baz died at the age of 86.
 He was buried in Al Adl cemetery, Mecca.

-King Fahd issued a decree appointing Abdul-Azeez ibn Abdullaah Aal ash-Shaikh as the new Grand Mufti after Ibn Bāz's death.
+King Fahd issued a decree appointing Abdul-Azeez ibn Abdullaah Aal ash-Shaikh as the new Grand Mufti after Ibn Baz's death.